alpaka-group/llama/docs/pages/introduction.rst

   Deep copies are the focus, although LLAMA should include the possibility for zero copies and in-situ transformation of data layouts.
   Similar strategies could be adopted for message passing and copies between file systems and memory.
   (WIP)
-* To be compatible with many architectures, softwares, compilers and third party libraries, LLAMA tries to stay within C++17.
+* To be compatible with many architectures, other software packages, compilers and third party libraries, LLAMA tries to stay within C++17.
   No separate description files or language is used.
 * LLAMA should work well with auto vectorization approaches of modern compilers, but also support explicit vectorization on top of LLAMA.